makevoid/fivetastic/Readme.md

 It's static! host it everywhere!

-I like to use this in dev:

-    python -m SimpleHTTPServer 3000

-on apache, nginx etc..
+You can apache, nginx etc..

-### dev mode (to be implemented):
+### dev mode:

-    ruby config.ru
+To spawn the server in development mode:

+    rackup

+you may need first to:

+    gem install rack

 ### default folders and files: